Other FeesOn this page:

 Nonimmigrant Visa Issuance ("Reciprocity") Fees

-Applicants from certain countries for certain visa types may be required to pay a visa issuance fee after their application is approved.
+Applicants from certain countries may be required to pay a visa issuance fee after their application is approved.
 These fees are based on "reciprocity" (what another country charges a U.S. citizen for a similar-type of visa).
 The United States strives to eliminate visa issuance fees whenever possible, however, when a foreign government imposes these fees on U.S. citizens for certain types of visas, the United States will impose a "reciprocal" fee on citizens of that country for similar types of visas.
-The Department of State's website has more information about visa issuance fees and can help you determine if an issuance fee applies to your nationality and visa type.
-For example, Panamanian applicants for F-1 student visas and I media visas, as well as for H-1B, L-1, L-2, R-1, and R-2 visas, must pay a visa issuance fee.
+The Department of State's website has more information about visa issuance fees and can help you determine if an issuance fee applies to your nationality.

-The Student and Exchange Visitor Information System (SEVIS) is an Internet-based system that tracks F, M and J visa participants (and their family members) from the time they receive their initial documentation (either an I-20 or a DS-2019) until they graduate/leave school or conclude/leave program.
+The Student and Exchange Visitor Information System (SEVIS) is an Internet-based system that tracks F, M and J visa participants (and their family members) from the time they receive their initial documentation (either a Form I-20 or Form DS-2019) until they graduate/leave school or conclude/leave program.

-F, M and J visa principal applicants: Check with your U.S. school to make sure your information has been entered into SEVIS.
-In most circumstances, you will need to pay a separate SEVIS fee in addition to the visa application fee.
+F, M and J visa principal applicants should check with the U.S. school to make sure your information has been entered into SEVIS.
+You must pay a separate SEVIS fee in addition to the visa application fee.
 For nonimmigrant students with Form I-20, the SEVIS fee is US$200.
 For most exchange visitors with Form DS-2019, the SEVIS fee is US$180.
 Proof of payment is required before your student or exchange visitor visa will be issued.
 Please bring your I-901 SEVIS fee receipt to your interview at the Embassy.
 Payment cannot be made at the Embassy.
-Instructions for who needs to pay the SEVIS fee and how to pay it can be found here.
+Instructions for paying the SEVIS fee can be found here.

 SEVIS Fee Exception